idvorkin/idvorkin.github.io/_d/activation.md

 ### Starting Energy

 The amount of energy required to being an activity.
 Addictions are negative, habits are neutral, and new positive habits are positive.
-Things you are avoiding, your mental quick sand, can be every high positive.
+Things you are avoiding, your mental quick sand, can be very high positive.

 <canvas id="chart-starting-energy"></canvas>